bcle/fuse4js/README.md

 * To dismount, make sure no processes remain under the file system path, and then type:
 `fusermount -u /tmp/tutorial/mnt`
 * Changes to the file system are discarded.
 If you want to save the modified data to a new JSON file, add the `-o outputJsonFilePath` option when starting the program.
+* If you have trouble with the jsonFS example, consider setting "user_allow_other" in /etc/fuse.conf, as some linux distributions need this as a requirement for the option "allow_others" as set in the jsonFS example.

 Once you are comfortable with the sample program, you can move on to the second example, *mirrorFS.js*.
 It is equivalent to the fusexmp.c sample program that ships with the FUSE source code.
 As its name indicates, it maps an existing file system subtree to a mount point of your choice.
 It demonstrates more advanced features such as file handles.
 The syntax is:
 `node fuse4js/example/mirrorFS.js <file_system_directory> <new_mount_point>`